-The applicant/ developer is advised that this permission does not absolve them from their responsibilities in relation to protected species.
+The applicant(s) is/are advised that this permission does not absolve them from their responsibilities in relation to protected species.
 If evidence of bats is found during demolition all work should cease and the services of a licensed ecologist procured to ensure an offence is not committed.